family resource connection

 Research shows that when basic social needs are not met, families can’t focus on health issues.
 Multiple studies reveal that only 20 percent of a positive health outcome is attributed to medical care, while 20 percent can be linked to genetics.
 The biggest portion, 60 percent, is based on social, environmental and behavioral factors.

-To address these issues, Dayton Children’s Center for Child Health and Wellness launched a program called the Family Resource Connection to screen patient families for unmet social needs – like food, housing and transportation – and connect them with community resources.
+To address these issues, Dayton Children’s Office of Community Health and Engagement Programs launched a program called the Family Resource Connection to screen patient families for unmet social needs – like food, housing and transportation – and connect them with community resources.